cicerobcastro/movie_project/README.md

-# movie_project
+# movie_project - Python 3.7.0

-# English Version
-# Project Trailers of Movies and Series
+# English Version - Project Trailers of Movies and Series

 Explaining Files of Project: